The Crackdown

-The Crackdown is the fifth studio album by English electronic band Cabaret Voltaire, released in August 1983 jointly through record labels Some Bizzare and Virgin.
+The Crackdown is the sixth studio album by English electronic band Cabaret Voltaire, released in August 1983 jointly through record labels Some Bizzare and Virgin.
 It was produced by the band themselves and Flood.
+Mixing their earlier experimental sound with more conventional dance rhythms, the album received positive reviews and was listed on NMEs "Albums of the Year" in 1983.